-Table \ref{tab:Sim2} summarizes the absolute bias, variance, MSE, cumulative risk, and forecast loss.
-Under Setting B1, the proposed approach attains the lowest absolute bias, MSE (for VaR), cumulative risk and forecast loss for both mean and VaR forecasting.
-Under Setting B2, it continues to deliver superior performance for mean forecasting and remains competitive for VaR forecasting.
-These results indicate that BAWS performs well in the environments with cyclic fluctuations (B1) or persistent stochastic drift (B2), where the long window is clearly mismatched with the current period and the bootstrap threshold effectively captures such deviation and rejects the overlong window.
-Under Setting B3, the performance of BAWS becomes slightly worse than the alternatives in terms of the cumulative risk and forecast loss, but is still comparable to the optimal approach (SAWS and fixed window (250) for mean and VaR forecast, respectively).
+Table~\ref{tab:Sim2} summarizes the MAB, Var, MSE, CR, and CL for VaR forecasting, while mean-forecasting results are given in Table~\ref{tab:supp_Sim2} of the Supplementary Material.
+Under Setting B1, BAWS attains the lowest MAB, MSE, CR, and CL for VaR forecasting.
+Under Setting B2, BAWS remains competitive and achieves performance close to the best fixed-window benchmark.
+These results indicate that BAWS performs well in environments with cyclic fluctuations or persistent stochastic drift, where the long window is clearly mismatched with the current period and the bootstrap threshold effectively captures such deviation.
+Under Setting B3, BAWS slightly underperforms the best-performing method in terms of CR and CL, but remains highly comparable.

-Figures \ref{Fig:B1}–\ref{Fig:B3} illustrate the estimation performance over time and are broadly consistent with Table \ref{tab:Sim2}.
-Under Settings B1 and B2, both BAWS and SAWS closely track the true mean dynamics, while for VaR forecasting BAWS performs substantially better than SAWS under the parameter settings of Section 7.1 in \cite{huang2025stability}.
-In contrast, the benchmark models respond with long lags.
-Under Setting B3, all approaches produce forecasts that deviate noticeably from the true path of mean and VaR.
-Nevertheless, the proposed approach remains closer to the true dynamics, which is consistent with its low absolute bias reported in Table \ref{tab:Sim2}.
-Overall, the results suggest that BAWS is more effective in the environment with pronounced distribution changes, whereas its benefits may decline under some smoother scenarios.
+Figure~\ref{Fig:B1} illustrates the estimation paths under Setting B1 and is broadly consistent with Table~\ref{tab:Sim2}; the corresponding mean-forecasting summaries are reported in Table~\ref{tab:supp_Sim2} of the Supplementary Material.
+For VaR forecasting, BAWS tracks the changing target well and performs better than SAWS under the parameter settings of Section~7.1 in \cite{huang2025stability}.
+Additional trajectory plots for Settings B2--B3 are reported in Figures~\ref{Fig:B2}--\ref{Fig:B3} of the Supplementary Material.
+Overall, BAWS is more effective under pronounced distributional changes, whereas its gains may diminish under smoother scenarios.